Synergies and Prospects for Early Resolution of the Neutrino Mass Ordering: Mass Ordering Resolution Analysis

-The essence of the synergy is here described.
-Upon 3$\nu$ analysis, both JUNO and \Bs\ experiments obtain two different values for \Dm.
-Since there is only one \emph{true} solution, either NMO or IMO, the other solution is thus \emph{false}.
+The essence of the synergy is described here.
+Upon 3$\nu$ analysis, both JUNO and \Bs\ experiments obtain two different values for \Dm\ depending on the assumed MO.
+Since there is only one \emph{true} solution, NMO, or IMO, the other solution is thus \emph{false}.
 The standalone ability to distinguish between those two solutions is the \emph{intrinsic} MO resolution power of each experiment.
-The key observation tough is that the general relation between the true-false solutions is different for reactors and \Bs\ experiments, as illustrated in Figure~\ref{Fig3}.
-For a given true \Dm, its false value, referred as $\Delta {m^2_{32}}^\text{false}$, can be estimated, as shown in ~{\bf Appendix~C}.
-Regardless, all experiments must agree on the unique true \Dm\ solution.
-As a consequence, the corresponding JUNO ($\Delta {m^2_{32}}^\text{false}_\text{ \ JUNO}$) and \Bs\ ($\Delta {m^2_{32}}^\text{false}_\text{ \ LB$\nu$B}$) false solutions will differ, if the overall \Dm\ precision allows their relative resolution.
-This false solution difference can be exploited as an extra dedicated discriminator characterised by the term
+The critical observation is that the general relation between the true-false solutions is different for reactors and \Bs\ experiments, as {\it semi-quantitatively} illustrated in Figure~\ref{Fig3}.
+For a given true \Dm, its false value, referred to as $\Delta {m^2_{32}}^\text{false}$, as detailed in~{\bf Appendix~C}.
+This implies that both JUNO and \Bs\ based experiments generally have 2 solutions corresponding to NMO and IMO, illustrated in Figure~\ref{Fig3} by the region delimited by the dashed green ellipses for the current \Bs\, data and blue bands for JUNO.
+The yellow bands indicate the possible range of false $\Delta m^2_{32}$ values expected from \Bs, including a \dCP\ dependence, if the current best fit $\Delta m^2_{32}$ is turned out to be true.

+All experiments must agree on the unique true \Dm\ solution.
+Consequently, the corresponding JUNO ($\Delta {m^2_{32}}^\text{false}_\text{ \ JUNO}$) and \Bs\ ($\Delta {m^2_{32}}^\text{false}_\text{ \ LB$\nu$B}$) false solutions will differ if the overall \Dm\ precision allows their relative resolution.
+The ability to distinguish (or separate) the false solutions, or {\it mismatch} of 2 false solutions, seen in the panels (Ib) and (IIa) in Figure~\ref{Fig3}, can be exploited as an extra dedicated discriminator expressed by the term:

-This \DCSB\ term characterises the rejection of the false solutions (either NMO or IMO), including an explicit hyperbolic dependence on the overall precision on \Dm.
-The derived MO sensitivity enhancement may be so strong that it can be regarded, and will be referred, as a potential \emph{boost} effect in the MO sensitivity.
+This \DCSB\ term characterises the rejection of the false solutions (either NMO or IMO) through an hyperbolic dependence on the overall \Dm\ precision.
+The derived MO sensitivity enhancement may be so substantial that it can be regarded and as a potential \emph{boost} effect in the MO sensitivity.